 Personal loans are installment loans designed to cover personal expenses, such as home improvement projects.
 They are typically unsecured, meaning you don’t have to provide collateral, but if you have a bad credit score (a FICO score below 580), a secured personal loan or getting a personal loan with a cosigner could help your chances of approval.

-Personal loan amounts can range anywhere from $500 to $50,000 or more, and tend to have APRs between 6.99% and 35.99%.
-Some lenders also charge origination fees, which can be less than 1% or up to 12% of the loan amount, depending on the lender.
+Personal loan amounts can range anywhere from $500 to $150,000 or more, and tend to have APRs between 6.49% and 35.99%.
+Some lenders also charge origination fees, which can range from less than 1% to as much as 15% of the loan amount, depending on the lender.
 After receiving the loan, you’ll repay it through fixed payments over a set term.

 Check Out: Best Personal Loans With No Origination Fee

-Loan terms usually range between two to seven years, but some lenders, like LightStream, can offer terms up to 20 years for home improvement loans.
+Loan terms usually range between two and seven years, but some lenders, like LightStream, can offer terms up to 20 years for home improvement loans.

 Learn More: Personal Loan Term Length: What You Need To Know